fricze/observable-gallery/add-photo-to-category.md

 )
 ```

-We want to combine it, somehow, with `activeCategory$` Observable from Categories Service and make sure each, new uploaded, photo gets property `categoryID` with ID of currently active category.
+We want to combine it with `activeCategory$` from Categories Service and make sure each, new uploaded, photo gets property `categoryID` with ID of currently active category.
 First, let’s see how `allNewPhotos$` should look.

 ```typescript
 private allNewPhotos$ = this.newPhotos$.pipe(